• Skip to primary navigation

 You will need to tall beer glasses previously chill or frost in your freezer for at least 60 minutes.

-• Rim the edges of two tall glasses or beer mugs with a lime wedge, then turn the glasses upside down to dip first into the salt and then into Tajín and coat the rims.
-You can also mix both, the salt and Tajin to make a single mixture.
+• Place the Salt & Tajin powder on a small plate.
+Then, turn the glasses upside down to dip first into the salt and then into Tajín and coat the rims.
+You can also mix the salt and Tajin to make a single mixture.

 • Add half a cup of ice cubes to each glass.